 What is the cost to your business?

-What is the cost of you continuing this cycle of working long days, not taking breaks, not getting a rest, losing motivation and finding it harder and harder to get back on the bandwagon when something maybe goes awry in your business as well?
+What is the cost of you continuing this cycle of working long days, not taking breaks, not getting rest, losing motivation and finding it harder and harder to get back on the bandwagon when something goes awry in your business?

 Hopefully you understand why it’s so valuable to your business, to yourself, and all the other facets of your life, to take time out from your business.

-So first I will give you all of the “normal steps and strategies” to taking time out.
+The first thing I want to give you are the “normal steps and strategies” to taking time out.

-Just trust that everything’s going to be okay and act “as if” you’re already living that successful multimillionaire lifestyle.
-And this is just your “normal” so just act as if it is totally normal and take that leap.
+Just trust that everything’s going to be okay and act as if you’re already living that successful multi-millionaire lifestyle.

 It’s not all or nothing.